Mechanical-Advantage/AdvantageScope/docs/docs/tab-reference/console.md

 # 💬 Console

-The console view is designed to view a single string field with console data.
+The console view is designed to view a single field with console data.
+It supports both simple strings as lines, and structured data logged from AdvantageKit or the FIRST Driver Station.
 Some suggested fields are listed below.

 - **DS:/Dscomm/Console** - Saved by the FIRST Driver Station.
 - **messages** - Saved by WPILib's built-in logging based on calls to the [`DataLogManager.log`](<https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj/DataLogManager.html#log(java.lang.String)>) method.